App Growth Strategy for 2026: UA, Retention, ASO and Measurement That Actually Scales

 Three Measurement Systems, One Decision

-• Analytical (weekly): blended cohort CAC/LTV, retention curves, creative/IPM/CPP trends.
+- Analytical (weekly): blended cohort CAC/LTV, retention curves, creative/IPM (installs per mille)/CPP trends.

-• Strategic (quarterly): MMM elasticity, scenario sims, profit forecast (use Marketing Mix Allocator).
+- Strategic (quarterly): MMM (marketing mix modeling) elasticity, scenario sims, profit forecast (use Marketing Mix Allocator).

 Optimize to marginal ROI-reallocate to the next channel/geo/creative that shortens payback or increases LTV:CAC.